MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-live-share.md

 ---
 title: Enable and configure your app for Teams live share
-description: use Teams live share SDK to integrate your experiences with Microsoft Teams ms.topic: concept ms.localizationpriority: high ms.author: v-ypalikila
+description: use Teams live share SDK to integrate your experiences with Microsoft Teams. ms.topic: concept ms.localizationpriority: high ms.author: v-ypalikila